-- 1. Provide a copy of the instrument (scale) you are proposing with the scoring criteria or a citation for the instrument with some description of the measures. - Provide a copy of the Informed Consent to subjects in the study.
+- 1. Provide a copy of any instruments (scales) including relevant scoring criteria and/or citations for the instrument descriptions of the measures. - 2.
+If applicable, provide a copy of the drafted Informed Consent.

-Note: An alternate format appropriate for the type of research may be used for the Qualifying Paper provided it is in line with the Doctoral Program objectives and is approved by the Qualifying Paper Chair and the Doctoral Program Director.
+Note: An alternate format appropriate for the type of research may be used for the Qualifying Paper provided it is consistent with the Ph.D.
+Program objectives and is approved by the Qualifying Paper Chair and the Ph.D.
+Program Director.

-DISSERTATION PROPOSAL DEFENSE
+DISSERTATION SPECIFICS

-After a student has successfully completed the qualifying paper and demonstrated readiness to pursue independent research, she/he is responsible for organizing a Dissertation Committee, developing a dissertation proposal, and completing the dissertation.
+After a student has successfully completed and passed the qualifying paper and demonstrated readiness to pursue independent research, she/he is responsible for organizing a Dissertation Committee, developing and successfully defending the dissertation proposal.

+Dissertation Committee Member Qualifications

 The Dissertation Committee must include at least three (3) doctoral-degreed members.
 Of the three, the Chairperson of the dissertation and at least one committee member must be tenure track faculty from the GCSW.

-One external member may be selected who holds a doctoral degree or its equivalent.
-A vita of the external committee member is required and must be attached to Form C. The majority of the Dissertation Committee members must be tenure track faculty from the GCSW.
+One external member may be selected who holds a doctoral degree.
+A vita of the external committee member is required and must be attached to Form C for evaluation and approval by the Ph.D.
+Program Director.
+The external member must have an established record of scholarship that demonstrates the ability to guide and evaluate independent research, e.g. scholarly publications or funded research.

+The majority of the Dissertation Committee members must be tenure track faculty from the GCSW.
 Faculty who have Emeritus status may chair or serve on the committee.
-The Chairperson and the Doctoral Program Director of the dissertation committee must approve members of the dissertation committee.
-Members of the Dissertation Committee will review and approve the dissertation proposal, and accept or reject the final dissertation.
-They will also serve as the examining group at the oral defense of the dissertation.
+The Ph.D.
+Program Director and Dissertation Chairperson must approve members of the dissertation committee.

+Members of the Dissertation Committee will review and approve the written dissertation proposal.
+They will also serve as the examining group at the oral defense of the dissertation proposal.

-It is the student's responsibility to identify a faculty member who is willing to serve as his/her Dissertation Chairperson.
+Dissertation Chairperson.
 The Dissertation Chairperson must be a full-time, doctoral-degreed member of the GCSW faculty.
 The Dissertation Chairperson will be the student's major advisor in formulating the dissertation proposal, conducting ongoing research, and preparing the final dissertation.
-In addition, the Dissertation Chairperson will assist in informing the Dissertation Committee, monitor the student's progress toward the completion of the dissertation, provide guidance, convene the Dissertation Committee, and ensure that the dissertation is of sufficient quality to merit the award of a Ph.D.
+In addition, the Dissertation Chairperson will assist in informing the Dissertation Committee, monitor the student's progress toward the completion of the dissertation, provide guidance, convene the Dissertation Committee, and ensure that the dissertation is of sufficient quality to merit the award of a Ph.D. degree.

+Dissertation Committee Membership.
 It is the student's responsibility to consult with faculty members and to obtain their agreement to serve on the Dissertation Committee.
-To formalize the Dissertation Committee, the student's dissertation chairperson must submit the FORM C: Request to Form a Ph.D.
-Dissertation Committee to the Doctoral Program Director (see Appendix A).
+To formalize the Dissertation Committee, the student's dissertation chairperson must submit FORM C: Request to Form a Ph.D.
+Dissertation Committee to the Ph.D.
+Program Director (see Appendix A).